SierraSoftworks/blog/src/posts/2025-01-25-taking-a-stance.md

 by the time you leave university, or be working in Big Tech by the time you're 25, etc).

-Conversely, attempting to control when things happen across multiple areas of your life is likely going to lead to a failure to be able to invest enough time in any of them to excell at them.
+Conversely, attempting to control when things happen across multiple areas of your life is likely going to lead to a failure to be able to invest enough time in any of them to excel at them.
 :::

 ### Common Pitfalls